 Under the Early College Embedded Program high school students have the opportunity to take Ocean County College courses that are embedded in their high school day.
 With the concurrence of their high school administration, high school students may enroll as full-time or part-time, non-degree students at their high school in the "Early College Embedded" Program.
-Early College Embedded students may register for a maximum of 12 credits per semester at their high school.
-Reduced tuition is available, excluding all online courses.
-Online learning courses are not recommended for students in the Early College Embedded Program.
+Early College Embedded students may register for a maximum of 18 credits per semester at their high school.
+If their high school is not designated as an additional location, students cannot exceed 29 total degree credits at their school.
+Reduced tuition is available, including all online courses.
+Online course fees do apply.